dele1972/kis-angular-de/src/app/issues/i002-parent2child-tsaccessor/readme.md

 Weitere Aussagen die ich im Netz zu diesem Thema gefunden habe - spezieller in den o.g.
 Links.
 Allerdings habe ich das noch nicht weiter validiert:

 * ngOnChanges approach is great!!
 Good answer.
 If the value being set cannot be private e.g. it's used as binding in the template, The _propertyName setter/private naming convention becomes inconsistent . ngOnChanges gets around this perfectly
-* When you want to do something when a value change (and along the life of the application, this happens not only at first) -e.g. you want to make a call to a service based upon this value-, you must use get and set.
-If only happends at init or this value is only for show it, you needn't use get and set
-* accessors with a ```get``` and no ```set``` are automatically inferred to be readonly